Will your American auto insurance cover you in Canada?

 Driving into Canada with only your driver’s license is not going to cut it.
 Although your coverage does transfer to Canada, you will need more documentation.
 Below are the items you may need in order to drive into Canada:

-For peace of mind, contact your current provider to double check they will extend coverage into Canada.
+For peace of mind, contact your current provider to double-check they will extend coverage into Canada.
 Most of the time, you should be all set.
-If you don’t already have an insurance policy in the US, enter your ZIP code below to get started.
+If you don’t already have an insurance policy in the US, enter your ZIP code below to receive personalized quotes in minutes.